This chicken bok choy recipe is a great balance of macros and makes for a very satisfying chicken dinner!

 Bok choy is a fabulously sassy little vegetable.
 It’s a variety of cabbage but it has those curvy little white hips and long, sultry, dark green leaves.
-I almost want to dress it up with some fire engine red lipstick and a faux diamond necklace.
-Oh!
-And maybe a Coach handbag.
+It’s a very sexy veggie, believe it or not.

 And who knows, maybe I’ll find a reason to dress up with that lipstick and diamond necklace.
 They are supposed to be a girl’s best friend, right?
 Or was that the Coach handbag… hmmmm…

-- 1 large bok choy, cleaned and chopped (the bigger the better)
+- 1 large bok choy (cleaned and chopped)

-- 1 tablespoon peanut butter – no sugar added
+- 1 tbsp. peanut butter (no sugar added)

 - In a pan, combine the bok choy, onion, bean sprouts and chicken stock.
 Cover and cook on high for 5-10 minutes or until the veggies have wilted and cooked down by almost half.

 - Remove lid and allow any liquid in the pan to cook down.
 A little is okay, but you don't want a lake.